djhshih/swl/spec.md

 - Extra fields are allowed (ignored)
 - If a table `t` is updated with a record `r` via `t // r`, scalar properties in `r` are implicitly duplicated across all rows of `t` to preserve table length integrity.
 Similarly for `r // t`.
 - If both sides are tables, matching fields must remain array-typed and length-compatible.
+- Compilation to normalized DAG form may flatten update expressions into explicit field bindings so long as right-biased source semantics are preserved.

 ### Bindings

 Binding statements in a block can reference each other, but no recursion.

+### Field access

+Field access is type-directed.

+- If `r : rec{ ..., f:t, ... }`, then `r.f : t`
+- If `xs : tab{ ..., f:[t], ... }`, then `xs.f : [t]`
+- A field access is well-typed only when the referenced field is present in the statically known schema at that program point
+- Nested field access is therefore well-typed only if each intermediate access is well-typed and yields a value whose schema contains the next referenced field
+- Access to a field that is not statically known is a compile-time error

 ---